-A CalSTRS benefits specialist can help you make an informed decision.
-You can schedule an appointment by calling 800-228-5453, option 3.
+We recommend you speak with a CalSTRS benefits specialist before applying for disability benefits, although it's not required.
+Benefits specialists can help you understand your disability coverage, provide personalized estimates and assist you with starting an application.
+You can schedule an appointment by calling 800-228-5453.
 Let the scheduling coordinator know you want to discuss a disability application.